gaganhegde/docs/journey/day1/README.md

 * Fork/Clone the source Git repository ([bluetooth-module-inventory](prerequisites/service_repo.md) is used as an example in this document) in your Github account.

 * The external image repository secret to authenticate image pushes on sucessfull pipeline execution.
-To use quay.io, please follow [prerequisites/quay.md](prerequisites/quay.md)
+To use quay.io, please follow [prerequisites/quay.md](prerequisites/quay.md).Create a repository named
+"bluetooth-module-inventory".

 * Download unofficial [odo](../../commands/bin) binary